LeeSeogMin/sililcon_sampling/docs/journal_paper.md

 | Direct response | 0.089 | Baseline |
 | CoT prompting | 0.072 | 19.1% reduction |

-**Finding**: CoT showed improvement on CONFINAN (19.1% JS reduction).
-This suggests that explicit reasoning may encourage more deliberate response patterns, though generalization to other variables requires further investigation.
+CoT prompting reduced JS divergence by 19.1% on CONFINAN.
+This indicates that explicit reasoning may encourage more deliberate response patterns, though generalization to other variables requires further investigation.

 ### 4.3 Ablation C: Prompt Language